AirtestProject/Poco/README.rst

 drag
 ''''

-Drag from current UI element to target UI element.
+Drag from current UI element to the target UI element.

 Following example shows how to use the ``drag_to`` function